gruvedrift/azure-app-services/README.md

 - .NET and .NET SDK
 - Python

+### Prerequisite Knowledge:
+- Basic understanding of cloud computing concepts.
+- Familiarity with command-line interfaces (bash/PowerShell).
+- Basic understanding of web applications and HTTP.
+- Git fundamentals (for Iteration 3).
+- No prior Azure experience required, concepts are explained as we go.

 ### Each Iteration contains:

 * Terraform configuration for provisioning the necessary resources.
 * A Python or .NET application with necessary code and functionality for testing.
-* Various scripts for provision, build and testing automatization.
+* Various scripts for provisioning, building, and test automation.
 * A comprehensive README file with sections for:
     * Learning Goals
     * Project description